Memorytaco/Melt/README.md

 Here is a first cli demo.
 It just has some basic interface now. it doesn't have any real function currently.

-Will add more cli function in it for previewing.

 This is not a formal release though.

 ## Is there a demo page to view before i download it?